Friday's Scottish Gossip

 Last updated on .From the section Scottish

-The SPFL have no plans to change the fixtures on the weekend of King Charles' coronation - meaning Celtic will still have the chance to clinch their title on the same day, 6 May.
+The SPFL has no plans to change the fixtures on the weekend of King Charles' coronation - meaning Celtic will still have the chance to clinch their title on the same day, 6 May.
 (Football Scotland)

 Rangers should be "throwing the kitchen sink" at a move to get "truly special" Billy Gilmour back to the club as the midfielder struggles for game time at Brighton, says former Ibrox skipper Barry Ferguson.
 (Daily Record)